-Ms J Fisher Chair

-Non-Executive Director since 23 November 2021
+Ms J Fisher Chair Non-Executive Director since 23 November 2021

-JoAnna Fisher is a company and not for profit director with extensive international financial services experience in investment management, institutional banking, capital markets, superannuation and corporate transactions.
-She is Chairman and Non-Executive Director CFSIL (Colonial First State Investment Limited), Chairman and Independent Non-Executive Director of Morphic Ethical Equities (MEC.ASX) and independent member of the Australian Catholic Superannuation and Retirement Fund's Investment Committee.
-JoAnna was appointed to the Australian Chamber Orchestra Instrument Fund Pty Ltd as Director on 23 November 2021 and as Chair on 15 March 2022.
-She was previously a non-executive Director of Mainstream Group (MAI.ASX) and Quantum Funds Management.
-Prior executive roles include Senior Executive at Commonwealth Wholesale Bank and Bankers Trust in Tokyo, New York and London.
-She is also a Director of the Australian Chamber Orchestra Pty Ltd.
+JoAnna Fisher is a company and not for profit director with extensive international financial services experience in investment management, institutional banking, capital markets, superannuation, and corporate transactions.
+JoAnna is a Director of the Australian Chamber Orchestra Instrument Fund Pty Limited and Chairman since 15 March 2022.
+She is also Chairman of Colonial First State Investments Limited.
+JoAnna was previously a Non-Executive Director of Mainstream Group (MAI.ASX) and Quantum Funds Management and Chairman of Morphic Ethical Equities (MEC.ASX) and Independent Member of the Australian Catholic Superannuation and Retirement Fund's Investment Committee.
+Prior executive roles included Senior executive at Commonwealth Wholesale Bank and Bankers Trust in Tokyo, New York, and London.